USS Tigress (1871): Searching for Polaris, July–November 1873

-On the 16th, the steamer shaped a course to the south and, following a stop at Melville Bay to communicate with the authorities at Tessuisak, reentered Godhaven on 25 August.
+On 16 August, the steamer shaped a course to the south and, following a stop at Melville Bay to communicate with the authorities at Tessuisak, reentered Godhaven on 25 August.
 After coaling from Juniata again Tigress resumed the search by crossing Baffin Bay and heading southward along the coast of Baffin Island to Cumberland Sound and back to the coast of Greenland.
 There, she searched the area between Ivigtut and Liskenaes.
 She searched the Davis Strait until 16 October when she had to put into St. Johns for coal.
 There, she learned that the rest of Polaris crew had been rescued and had arrived in Scotland.
 After a fortnight in port, Tigress cleared St. John's on 30 October and, on 9 November, returned to New York where she was returned to her civilian crew.